CapsoNet: A CNN-Transformer Ensemble for Multi-Class Abnormality Detection in Video Capsule Endoscopy: Methodology

 \subsection{Dataset}

-The dataset \cite{Handa2024} was developed using a combination of three publicly available sources—SEE-AI project, KID, and Kvasir-Capsule—along with a private dataset from AIIMS.
-In total, the training set comprised 37,607 frames, and the validation set included 16,132 frames, each annotated with one of 10 abnormality classes: angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.
-For both training and inference phases, we utilized the same dataset, which has been made publicly available on Kaggle through the following links: \href{https://www.kaggle.com/datasets/arnavs19/capsule-vision-2024-data}{training dataset} and \href{https://www.kaggle.com/datasets/arnavs19/capsule-vision-2020-test}{inference dataset}
+The training \cite{Handa2024training} and testing \cite{Handa2024testing} datasets were developed using a combination of three publicly available sources—SEE-AI project, KID, and Kvasir-Capsule—along with a private dataset from AIIMS.
+In total, the training set \cite{Handa2024training} comprised 37,607 frames, and the validation set included 16,132 frames, each annotated with one of 10 abnormality classes: angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.